 PostgreSQL To_Char Date Format

-TO_CHAR function in PostgreSQL converts the date, numbers and timestamp value into strings to represent the information or data in a meaningful and understandable format.
+The TO_CHAR function in PostgreSQL converts date, number, and timestamp values into strings to represent the information or data in a meaningful and understandable format.
 So how TO_CHAR function is very helpful.

-- Think about a global company which has many restaurants in the countries, and they have an app to track the sales.
-The people in the USA like to see dates in a format as ‘month-day-year’ and the people in the UK like to see dates in the format ‘day-month-year’.
+- Consider a global company with numerous restaurants across different countries, which utilizes an app to track sales.
+People in the USA prefer dates in the format ‘month-day-year’, while those in the UK prefer dates in the format ‘day-month-year’.

-- So to keep the date format according to country-specific means as people like to see the date, the TO_CHAR() function can be used to present the date in a different format.
+- To maintain a country-specific date format and to accommodate people’s preferences for displaying dates, the TO_CHAR() function can be used to present the date in a different format.

-- Basically, it converts the date in the format according to the user or the place so everyone sees it in their preferred way.
+- Essentially, it converts the date into a format according to the user’s preference or location, allowing everyone to view it in their preferred way.

 - Let’s take one more example and understand how the TO_CHAR() function can be helpful.
-When two computers talk to each other and they belong to different regions, The TO_CHAR() function can take data and numbers and present them in the format so that both can understand, It acts as a translator.
+When two computers communicate with each other and belong to different regions, the TO_CHAR() function can convert data and numbers into a format that both can understand.
+It acts as a translator.

 Now you know the importance of the TO_CHAR() function, let’s see how you can use it in PostgreSQL to format the date.